RequirementsFGCUcaballotti4514/FamilyInitiativeProject/README.md

 # FamilyInitiativeProject
-looking into the nonprofit for potential needs
+Looking into the potential needs potential needs of the nonprofit Family Initiative.